rmccorm4/Tiny-Imagenet-200/README.md

 To create sets of classes, just run `python produce_files.py` and enter your desired number of sets, and number of classes per set.

+TODO:
+* Check if int values of images are correct as opposed to floats like in Matlab.
+* Check if resized images look correct with imshow